Terrance Ganaway

-Terrance Omar Ganaway (born October 7, 1988) is a former American football running back/fullback who played for a year in the National Football League (NFL) for the St. Louis Rams.
-He was drafted by the New York Jets in the sixth round of the 2012 NFL Draft.
-He played college football at Baylor University and previously the University of Houston.
+Terrance Omar Ganaway (born October 7, 1988) is an American former professional football player who was a running back for one year with the St. Louis Rams of the National Football League (NFL).
+He played college football for the Houston Cougars and Baylor Bears.
+Ganaway was selected by the New York Jets in the sixth round of the 2012 NFL draft.

 College career

-Ganaway played for the University of Houston as a freshman in 2007.
-Prior the 2008 season, he transferred to Baylor, where he played until 2011.
+Ganaway played at the University of Houston as a freshman in 2007.
+Prior to the 2008 season, he transferred to Baylor, where he played until 2011.
 As a senior, he was a starter and rushed for 1,547 yards with 21 touchdowns.
+He was the offensive MVP of the 2011 Alamo Bowl, rushing for 200 yards and scoring five touchdowns in Baylor's 67-56 win over the University of Washington Huskies.

 For his career, Ganaway had 2,592 rushing yards on 473 carries with 34 touchdowns.

 Professional career

 New York Jets

-The New York Jets drafted Ganaway using their sixth round selection in the 2012 NFL Draft.
+The New York Jets drafted Ganaway using their sixth round selection in the 2012 NFL draft.
 Ganaway signed a four-year contract with the team on May 14, 2012.
 Ganaway was waived on August 31, 2012.